-Please note: The list was updated in 2019, based on a project to summarize the current genera in the Glomeromycota and on new genera published, and afterwards to include further validly described taxa and species.
-There are many genera published, recently, some without any need and unfortunately forcing splits into more and more monospecific and/or problematic genera.
+Please note: There are many genera and species published, recently, some unfortunately forcing splits into more and more monospecific and/or problematic genera.
 The community has to make up its own opinion, and may wonder about some editors and their policies.

-We do not adopt the recently suggested systematics
+We do not adopt the suggested systematics placing of

-placing of AMF in the 'Glomeromycotina', because to our opinion the phylum level may eventually be resurrected.
+AMF in the 'Glomeromycotina', because the phylum level may eventually be resurrected.
 To our opinion the merging of many of the high-ranking

 'basal lineages' fungal taxa in one phylum is not consistent with the taxonomy of the best investigated fungal clade, the Dikarya.
 One could perhaps have erected a new

 superphylum, maybe as Zygomycota (which were entirely discarded as a taxon) to host several ancestral fungi phyla.
 At least in comparison to the Dikarya